samuelgfeller/slim-example-project/docs/configuration.md

 every non-secret configuration on the development machine such as error reporting and database name.
-When testing, this file won't be loaded so everything relevant for testing that is not in or different from `defaults.env.php` should also be to the `env.test.php` file.
+When testing, this file won't be loaded so everything relevant for testing that is not in or different from `defaults.php` should also be to the `env.test.php` file.

 #### Production